 “…let your light shine before others, that they may see your good deeds and glorify your Father in heaven.” – Matthew 5:16

-- Meditate on Jesus’s command to shine your light and how he glorified his Father on the cross.
+- Prayerfully reflect on Jesus’s command to shine your light and how He glorified his Father on the cross.